PavithraVijaykumaar/WebScrapping-Autoline-API/README.md

     app=FastAPI()
 This command starts the working of FastAPI

-The fastAPI code for connecting to the local host, [FastAPI](mainn.py)
+For viewving the fastAPI code for connecting to the local host, click [FastAPI](mainn.py)

     response= requests.get('http://127.0.0.1:8000/data')
 The above local host shows the scrapped data and it can be retrieved using `requests` library

-The data retrieved from Local host, [LocalHost](data-from-localhost-API.ipynb)
+For viewing the data retrieved from Local host, click [LocalHost](data-from-localhost-API.ipynb)

 ## About Uvicorn